nicktill/tinyobs/README.md

 I wanted something I could actually *understand*.
 So I built TinyObs with three rules:

-1. **Small enough to read**: ~5,300 lines of Go (excluding tests).
+1. **Small enough to read**: ~7,800 lines of Go (excluding tests).
 You can read it all in a weekend.
 2. **Real enough to use**: Not a toy.
-Persistent storage, compression, downsampling, professional UI.
+Persistent storage, compression, downsampling, distributed tracing, professional UI.
 3. **Honest documentation**: Comments explain *why* decisions were made, not just what the code does.

 This is what I wish existed when I was learning systems programming.
-If you're trying to understand how observability works, or you want a meaty portfolio project that shows real engineering thinking, this is for you.
+If you're trying to understand how observability works—from metrics collection to distributed tracing—or you want a meaty portfolio project that shows real engineering thinking, this is for you.

 ## Development